bdbarnett/mpdisplay/docs/compiling.md

 At the REPL:
 ```
-import lcd_bus    # Just to confirm it is built-in
+import lcd_bus    # Just to confirm it compiled in correctly

 import network
 wlan = network.WLAN(network.STA_IF)